ermio/test-dashbaord1/_reasons/05_governance.md

 intro: Get involved, and help shape the future of Basis Cash!
 ---

-The Basis Cash project intends to operate as a “DAO”, or *decentralized autonomous organization*, allowing those who have staked BAS to propose on and vote for proposals that shape the evolution of the protocol.
+The Basis Cash project intends to operate as a “DAO”, or *decentralized autonomous organization*, allowing those who have staked BAS to vote on proposals that shape the evolution of the protocol.

 Here’s how it works:

-1. Proposals are created and discussed in dedicated channels in the Governance section of the [Basis Cash project Discord](https://discord.gg/UEZq3HF5Eu).
+1. Proposals—called Basis Cash Improvement Proposals, or "BIPs"—are created and discussed in dedicated channels in the Governance section of the [Basis Cash project Discord](https://discord.gg/UEZq3HF5Eu).
-2. Step 2
-3. Step 3
+2. Those proposals deemed worthy to proceed to implementation are put to vote at the [Basis Cash Governance Platform](https://snapshot.page/#/basiscash.eth).
+Only people with Basis Shares staked in the Boardroom are allowed to vote, and votes are weighted by the amount of shares held.

 Important to know:

-- TBD
+- Separate from the Treasury, used to fund Bond redemption, the Basis Cash protocol also funds the Community Development Fund, used to fund project operations.
+Proposals for the use of these funds are called Community DAO Improvement Proposals, or "CDIPs".
+CDIPs can be  proposed by any community member.
+After discussion a "Discord Vote" is taken, and if passed, the CDIP moves to formal voting (like BIPs).

 At this point, you know all the basics of Basis Cash!